 But personally we prefer using an Desktop email client to web interface.
 Most of the people who use an email client, prefer to use Microsoft Outlook which comes bundled with Microsoft Office suite but Microsoft Office is not free.

 Today in this topic we are going to share some free email clients which can be used as an alternative to Microsoft Outlook:

 1. Windows Live Mail

 Windows Live Mail is our favorite email client and that's the only email client which we use.
 It provides all basic and advanced features which you need in an email client.
-Our favorite feature in this email client is the "2-line vertical view" which is not present in any other email client except Postbox (not free) and eM client.
+Our favorite feature in this email client is the "2-line vertical view" which is not present in many other free email clients.

 Windows Live Mail also comes with calendar, RSS feed and newsgroup support.